Global Sequential Testing for Multi-Stream Auditing: A Primer in Sequential Testing

 \subsection{Testing a Stream-Specific Null $H_{i,0}$}

-To construct a sequential test for a single \(H_{i,0}\), we rely on the \emph{testing-by-betting} framework \citep{shafer2021testing}.
-This involves starting with wealth \(W_{i,0} = 1\) and iteratively \emph{betting} on the values of \(Z_{i,t}\) from the stream \((Z_{i,t})_{t \geq 1}\) with the goal of maximizing our wealth.
+To construct a sequential test for a single \(H_{i,0}\), we can use the \emph{testing-by-betting} framework \citep{shafer2021testing}.
+This involves starting with wealth \(W_{i,0} = 1\) and iteratively betting on the values of \(Z_{i,t}\) from the stream \((Z_{i,t})_{t \geq 1}\) to maximize our wealth.
 A positive bet indicates our belief that $Z_{i,t} > 0$ (resp. negative indicates $< 0)$, and the magnitude represents how much we are willing to bet.
-We structure our bets so our expected wealth increases if $\bE_{P_i}[Z] \neq 0$ (i.e., if the null is false) and stays constant otherwise.
-Thus, our wealth serves as a measure of \emph{evidence} against the null: the more wealth, the stronger our belief that the null is false.
+The key result is that we can structure our bets so our wealth increases if $\bE_{P_i}[Z] \neq 0$ (i.e., if the null is false) and stays constant otherwise, on average.
+Thus, with well-placed bets, our wealth can serve as a measure of \emph{evidence} against the null: the more wealth, the stronger our belief that the null is false.